This is a common question we’ve seen on the RadioDJ forums.

 Once RadioDJ is successfully installed.
 You can move onto Importing tracks from the options menu.

-If everything went to plan you should now have a working copy of RadioDJ on Virtualbox.
+If everything went to plan you should now have a working copy of RadioDJ on VMware player.